Nitish-web-nik/nitish-web-nik/README.md

 - 🌱 Doing my thesis under the Prof. Priyanka Bagade in **IoT and Computer Vision.**

-- 👯 I’m looking to collaborate on projects related to **ML and NLP.**
+- 👯 I’m looking to collaborate on projects related to **ML and NLP** also.

 - 📫 Contact me at **nitishk23@iitk.ac.in**